California’s Policy Options: Making Individual Market Coverage More Affordable

 California embraced the Affordable Care Act (ACA).
 Today, 93% of its residents have health insurance, the largest coverage increase of any state since the law was passed.
 This impressive achievement was possible partly because the ACA made health insurance coverage on the individual market more affordable for many.
 The individual market is where 2.3 million Californians go to buy a health plan when they can’t get affordable coverage at work or through a public program like Medi-Cal or Medicare.

-Under the ACA, Covered California, the state’s health insurance marketplace, provides low- and middle-income Californians with federal financial assistance to reduce premiums and out-of-pocket costs.
+Under the ACA, Covered California, the state’s health insurance marketplace, provides Californians who have low and middle incomes with federal financial assistance to reduce premiums and out-of-pocket costs.
 The ACA also provides important financial protections for individual market enrollees of all income levels, setting limits on their out-of-pocket expenses, requiring that individual market insurers cover a minimum share of medical costs, and banning insurers from limiting the amount of medical care covered in a year or a lifetime.

 Despite Historic Progress, More Work Is Needed to Make Coverage Affordable